 Outpatient claims must have a valid substance use disorder ICD-10 diagnosis code.
 Valid substance use disorder ICD-10 diagnostic codes are published by CMS.
-Please see BHIN 22-013 for additional information.

-5.2.34 Replacing Approved and Denied Claims
+5.2.36 Replacing Approved and Denied Claims

-Replacement claims for previously approved claims must be submitted within 6 months from the date of initial payment issued.
-If the claim is submitted after the 6-month period, the replacement claim will be denied.
+Replacement claims for previously approved claims must be submitted within 15 months from the month of service.
+If the claim is submitted after the 15-month period, the replacement claim will be denied.